Interaction of geophysical flows with sea ice dynamics: Main Results for the Coupled System

 Even though the above law represents an idealized viscous-plastic material, the viscosities become singular for $\tri$ tending to $0$.
-Following \cite{BDHH:22, MK:21}, see also \cite{KHLFG:00}, for $\delta > 0$, we take the regularization $\trid(\eps) := \sqrt{\delta + \tri^2(\eps)}$ into account and define the regularized ice stress by
+Following \cite{BDHH:22, MK:21}, for $\delta > 0$, we take the regularization $\trid(\eps) := \sqrt{\delta + \tri^2(\eps)}$ into account and define the regularized ice stress by